-Interest income increased, primarily driven by growth in revolving loan balances and higher interest rates.
+Interest income increased for both the three and six month periods, primarily driven by growth in revolving loan balances and higher interest rates.

-Interest expense increased, primarily driven by a higher cost of funds.
+Interest expense increased for both the three and six month periods, primarily driven by a higher cost of funds.